 You still have time to make freezer meals that will help you heal faster postpartum and make a quality breast milk.

-Or if you are not into freezer meal get this Breastfeeding friendly 28 days postpartum meal plan to fix breakfast, lunch and dinner in just 30 min so you can spend more time with your baby and not in the kitchen!!
+Or if you are not into freezer meals get this Breastfeeding friendly 28 days postpartum meal plan to fix breakfast, lunch, and dinner in just 30 min so you can spend more time with your baby and not in the kitchen!!